 More recent new works include String Quartet No.3 (Leonardo) for spoken voice and string quartet, Variations on Papaver Rhoeas (piano), The Balancing of Opposites (flute and piano), and Silvered Night for piano and orchestra.
 Both Variations and The Balancing of Opposites are available for online purchase (Philippa Davies, flute, and Megumi Fujita, piano).
 Another new work, Silvered Night was released on CD in April 2021 with Mark Bebbington (piano).
 This was recorded in September 2019 at Henry Wood Hall with the Royal Philharmonic Orchestra, who were later joined by the City of London Choir to record The Angry Garden.
 Two piano trios were recorded with the Aquinas Piano Trio in October 2020.

-There are five CDs of Michael's music: Journeymen (Allegri Quartet); Dylan & The Drowning of Capel Celyn (Roderick Williams, baritone and Sioned Williams, harp, Stone Records); Incidental Music from the opera Jesse Owens & Preludes in Our Time (Abigail Kelly, Johnny Herford, Megumi Fujita and the Philharmonia Orchestra, conductor Stuart Stratford, Stone Records); Age of Wonders (Philharmonia Orchestra, Stuart Stratford, Stone Records); and The Angry Garden (Royal Philharmonic Orchestra, City of London Choir, conductor Hillary Davan Wetton).
+There are seven CDs of Michael's music: Journeymen (Allegri Quartet); Dylan & The Drowning of Capel Celyn (Roderick Williams, baritone and Sioned Williams, harp, Stone Records); Incidental Music from the opera Jesse Owens & Preludes in Our Time (Abigail Kelly, Johnny Herford, Megumi Fujita and the Philharmonia Orchestra, conductor Stuart Stratford, Stone Records); Age of Wonders (Philharmonia Orchestra, Stuart Stratford, Stone Records); The Angry Garden (Royal Philharmonic Orchestra, City of London Choir, conductor Hillary Davan Wetton); Reflections (Aquinas Piano Trio); When The Light Shines (Karen Stephenson, Sophia Rahman, Phillippa Davies, Megumi Fujita).

 Publishers of Michael's music and texts include Oxford University Press, Ricordi, and Creighton's Collection, amongst others.